thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 : The creation of an identity.
 It can involve one time payment, a subscription, an account with user name/password, an age, a legal jurisdiction, others.

+# should we quote privacy pass arch here, or use VC model with a Holder?
+**Issuer**:
+  An entity that generates and provides credentials to agents after the Attester has verified certain attributes.

+**Attester**:
+  An entity that evaluates an agent's characteristics or behavior and provides evidence to an Issuer to support credential issuance.

+**Verifier**:
+  An entity that validates the authenticity and integrity of a credential presented by an agent.

 # Web bot authentication categories

 We divide web bot authentication in three categories.